 Where to eat the best street food in Mauritius?

-- Port Louis: Central Market, Chinatown, Sir William Newton Street, Bourbon Street, Les Jardins de la Compagnie Market and Sir Robert Townsend Farquhar Street.
+- Port Louis: Central Market, Chinatown, Sir William Newton Street, Bourbon Street, and Sir Robert Townsend Farquhar Street.

 - Flacq Market (most lively on Wednesdays and Sundays)